 If DevOps sounds like a good fit for your organization’s needs but you want to make sure you get all the details right when it comes to implementation and version control, BMC is the IT solution partner you need.
-Read more about how automation and DevOps systems can help increase the rate at which you deploy products with BMC’s free eBook: Flip the Switch to Continuous Delivery.
+Read more about how automation and DevOps systems can help increase the rate at which you deploy products with BMC’s free eBook: Automate Cloud and DevOps Initiatives.

 BMC expert consultants are available to work with you to bring their knowledge and expertise to your organization.
 BMC Consulting Services are available for answering any questions you might have regarding the DevOps system and its implementation.
 We also provide custom tailored Implementation Services for your organization to tackle the unique challenges you face.
 When partnering with BMC, you get: